 Make a Lasting Impression

-According to a study by the CPC (Canadian Post Corporation), consumers remember the brand name 70% better if they see it on a print ad (75%) compared to digital ad (44%).
+According to a study by the CPC (Canadian Post Corporation), consumers remember the brand name 70% better if they see it on a print ad (75%) compared to a digital ad (44%).
 Surprisingly, 26% percent will keep direct mail marketing for future reference.
 And while most email ends up in the SPAM folder or deleted immediately, the same study found that62% percent of consumers actually enjoy checking their mail, putting them in a more receptive mental attitude for your brand message.
 Also, 80% of people open ALL the mail they receive.

 Like most things, print advertising is a tool that works best when used properly.
 Is print right for your next campaign?
 Truthfully, it depends (and would require a longer conversation).
 There are definitely areas where print provides a clear, tangible, proven advantage over digital media.